-From free food and changing menus at cafeterias to indoor gyms, spas, and game rooms, the amenities at these places are endless.
+From free food and changing menus to cafeterias to indoor gyms, spas, and game rooms, the amenities at these places are endless.
 Of course, the issue here is budget.
 Not every company can allocate the capital to build these amenities from the ground up.

-You can start off small, such as by adding a TV and a game console in an unused space within the office or by putting up a Lego station where employees can vent off stress by playing with Legos.
+You can start small, such as by adding a TV and a game console in unused space within the office or by putting up a Lego station where employees can vent off stress by playing with Legos.

 Making your office fun and enjoyable doesn’t have to cost you a lot of money, nor should it be a stressful process.